-Follow Dapdap Beach Road right till the end till you come to a closed-off gate and this is the jump-off point.
+Follow Dapdap Beach Road right to the end till you come to a closed-off gate and this is the jump-off point.

 The trail is narrow and overgrown but I assure you it emerges at the Cateres Cave Pool.
 It’s a short 2-minute walk from the jump-off point and there is no entrance fee.

-When I arrived there was a group of teens hanging out, listening to music and drinking rum.
+When I arrived there was a group of teens hanging out, listening to music, and drinking rum.
 They were super friendly and I sat down and chatted with them for a while.